Films for entertainment, finance for profit and value for money

 Film production finance

-Piccadilly Pictures provides equity funding and short-term liquidity to producers and distributors of the films by way of loans secured against tax credits, contracted pre-sales, and unsold rights.
-In certain cases it may also provide bridging and development loans.
+Piccadilly Pictures provides funding and short-term liquidity to producers and distributors of the films by way of loans secured against tax credits, contracted pre-sales, and unsold rights.
+In certain cases it may also provide bridging loans.

 Piccadilly Pictures and its associated businesses have raised and arranged approximately £100 million in the last 6 years through production and/or sale and leaseback finance, film partnerships under current UK legislation and loans to film productions during the production and exploitation periods, secured against receivables, including the UK Producer’s Tax Credit.